 Ventricular tachycardia treatment options

 The heart specialists at Baylor Scott & White Heart and Vascular Hospital – Dallas offer several different ventricular tachycardia treatment options, including:

 Ventricular tachycardia medications are generally the first treatment of choice for those with no underlying heart disease.
 If these ventricular tachycardia medications prove unsuccessful, a defibrillator may be used to detect when a person's heart is beating too fast and send a shock to return it to normal.

 Defibrillators can either be worn externally or implanted under the person's skin as a ventricular tachycardia treatment option.
-Here in our Dallas heart center, we also use defibrillators for patients with advanced heart disease whose cardiac events have created damage to the inside or outside of the heart.
+Here at Baylor Scott & White Heart and Vascular Hospital - Dallas, we also use defibrillators for patients with advanced heart disease whose cardiac events have created damage to the inside or outside of the heart.
 These areas are often the sources of tachycardia.

 Ventricular tachycardia ablation